agraham/PRISM_rtd/docs/teamlead.rst

 5. Create STRs
 -----------------

 Create any STRs that are necessary and relate them to the Zones they are associated with.
+Relate yourself to the STR as the creator of the STR.

+**Create STR**

 - Click on *Resource Manager* and then *Shoreline Treatment Recommendation*
 - Set the **QA STATUS** to *Draft (TL Created)*